manicinc/logomaker/README.md

 * Fetches font data chunks (`*.json`, now containing both URL and Base64 data) on demand as you select fonts.
 Chunks are cached in IndexedDB.
 * Supports SVG font embedding.

-**2. Portable Version (Offline - Folder)** 📦

-Ideal for offline environments, workshops, or easy sharing as a self-contained folder.

-* **Build it first:** Run `npm run build:portable` locally (see instructions below).
-This creates the `dist/portable/` directory.
-* **Run:** Open the `index.html` file inside the `dist/portable/` directory in any modern browser (can be opened directly from the filesystem via `file:///`).
-All assets, including fonts (Base64 encoded in `inline-fonts-data.js`), are self-contained.
-* *Note:* Expect a **significantly slower initial load time** compared to the optimized online version due to the large (~50-100MB+) embedded font data script that needs to be parsed.
-Supports SVG font embedding.

-## Background
+**2. Download Offline (~100mb app, all fonts data included)**  📦
+* Built for desktop using Electron / electron-builder
+* Releases are automatically done for each OS through GH actions (also written by the LLMs)
+* Download for your machine [here](https://github.com/manicinc/logomaker/releases/).

 From conception, this was designed as a lightweight client-side application.
-While it requires Node.js and npm for the development environment and build process, the final built outputs (`deploy` and `portable` targets) aim for minimal runtime dependencies.
-The goal is a tool that can be easily deployed online or used offline (via the portable build), embedding a full extendable font library with flexible loading options.
-We use a standard `package.json` for managing dev dependencies like `chokidar` and `http-server`, keeping the build process streamlined.
-The core application logic resides in `index.html` and static assets in `css/` and `js/`.
+While it requires Node.js and npm for the development environment and build.
 Fonts are stored in `fonts/` (managed via Git LFS), with various build options dictating how these assets are processed and served.

 ## 🛠️ Local Development